Novus-School/novus/notes/01-What-and-how.md

 ### 1. What and how notes?
-- Refactor cheffy API: change db from postgresql
+- Refactor cheffy API: change db from postgresql to datomic
     - Architectural change doc
         - why was the change made?
     q. what is cheffy?